curioswati-zz/curioswati.github.io/_posts/2016-05-17-dont-give-up-till-you-get-in.md

 ### The Final Step ###
 A random day, I was looking through the organization list of [Outreachy'12](https://wiki.gnome.org/Outreachy/2016/MayAugust#Participating_Organizations) and saw [openshift-origin](https://www.openshift.org/) there.
 The description looked interesting.
 I followed the link to their [Github wiki](https://github.com/openshift/outreachy).
 There I found this project [FTL-Installer](https://github.com/ftl-toolbox/ftl_installer).
 It's Overview looked interesting to me.
-Although It was going to be a start from scratch project.
-But the idea caught me.
+Although It was going to be a start from scratch project, But the idea caught me.
 So I went to [IRC](http://irc.lc/freenode/openshift), talked to mentors.
 The mentors were so quick to reply.
 I explained my interest to them.
 They first tried to make me understand the level of complexity, as It was a fresh project.
 No pre-cooked code base to learn from.

 But I was determined to not switch this time.
 Finally, they were ready to help.
 They gave me a starter bug to work on.
-I coded it, submit a PR.
+I coded it, submitted a PR.
 Iterations happened, and It got merged.

 From then on, I left everything else.
 This was the time to apply the rule of thumb, **Focus**.
 I kept hanging on the IRC daily.
 Kept pinging the mentors for further progress.
 Then the day came; the application deadline.
-I submit my application.
+I submitted my application.
 Wrote it 2 days before the deadline.
 Got it reviewed from two of my seniors I mentioned above.
 Also forwarded to mentors for unofficial review.

 At the same time, applications were being accepted for GSoC too.
 I was suggested to try for that too (Which I think, was a good suggestion).
-But I didn't.
+But I didn't take that.

 > This is something I am not certain of suggesting you as the author of this post right now.
 I would say, read it as my experience and use your own mind here.